devtron-labs/devtron/beta-releasenotes.md

 ## Bugs
+- fix: label key can be saved without value if saved without propagation (#3190)
 - fix: rbac optimisation for creation of policies for devtron app, helm app and cluster (#2948)
 - fix: handled case for failed type assertion (#3208)
 ## Enhancements